-This collection features the letters of Daw May Kyi Win, who was the currator of the Donn V. Hart Southeast Asia Collection from 1990 to 2002.
+This collection features the letters of Daw May Kyi Win, who was the curator of the Donn V. Hart Southeast Asia Collection from 1990 to 2002.
 In these letters she talks about a variety of topics from the issues facing Burma in the 1980's to everyday Burmese life to her own personal life.
 The collection also features photographs and clippings from a Burmese newspaper.

 This collection focuses on Marybeth Clark's personal and professional life as an educator of Vietnamese.
-Materials include personal and professional correspondances, photographs and slides, as well as handmade artwork.
+Materials include personal and professional correspondences, photographs and slides, as well as handmade artwork.
 A majority of the collection consists of language teaching materials and scholarly papers written by Marybeth Clark, and others, about numerous Southeast Asian Languages.